capturedsun/Quill/README.md

 Ternaries within render()
 Other statements within render()

+## Limitations:
+While rendering is underway, an element's state can only be accessed from within that element

 ## Boilerplate:
 - ```*html```: Type in an HTML file and select the suggestion to create HTML boilerplate.
 - ```*element```: Type in a JS file and select the suggestion to create JS Custom Element boilerplate.